Henry Wotton

 Sir Henry Wotton (/'wʊtən/; 30 March 1568 – December 1639) was an English author, diplomat and politician who sat in the House of Commons in 1614 and 1625.
-When on a mission to Augsburg, in 1604, he famously said, "An ambassador is an honest gentleman sent to lie abroad for the good of his country".
+When on a mission to Augsburg in 1604, he famously said "An ambassador is an honest gentleman sent to lie abroad for the good of his country".

 Life

-The son of Thomas Wotton (1521–1587) and his second wife, Elionora Finch, Henry was the youngest brother of Edward Wotton, 1st Baron Wotton, and grandnephew of the diplomat Nicholas Wotton and Margaret Wotton, Marchioness of Dorset.
+The son of Thomas Wotton (1521–1587) and his second wife, Elionora Finch, Henry was the youngest brother of Edward Wotton, and grandnephew of the diplomat Nicholas and Margaret Wotton.
 Henry was born at Bocton Hall in the parish of Bocton or Boughton Malherbe, Kent.
 He was educated at Winchester College and at New College, Oxford, where he matriculated on 5 June 1584, alongside John Hoskins.
-Two years later he moved to Queen's College, graduating in 1588.
+Two years later, he moved to Queen's College, graduating in 1588.

-At Oxford he was the friend of Alberico Gentili, then professor of Civil Law, and of John Donne.
+At Oxford, he was the friend of Alberico Gentili, then professor of Civil Law, and of John Donne.
 During his residence at Queen's, he wrote a play, Tancredo, which has not survived, but his chief interests appear to have been scientific.
 In qualifying for his M.A. degree he read three lectures De oculo, and to the end of his life, he continued to interest himself in physical experiments.

 His father, Thomas Wotton, died in 1587, leaving Henry only a hundred marks a year.
 About 1589 Wotton went abroad, with a view probably to preparation for a diplomatic career, and his travels appear to have lasted for about six years.
 At Altdorf he met Edward, Lord Zouch, to whom he later addressed a series of letters (1590–1593) which contain much political and other news, and provide a record of the journey.
 He travelled by way of Vienna and Venice to Rome, and in 1593 spent some time at Geneva in the house of Isaac Casaubon, to whom he contracted a considerable debt.

 He returned to England in 1594, and in the next year was admitted to the Middle Temple.
-While abroad he had from time to time provided Robert Devereux, 2nd Earl of Essex, with information, and he now definitely entered his service as one of his agents or secretaries.
+While abroad he had from time to time provided Robert Devereux with information, and he now definitely entered his service as one of his agents or secretaries.
 It was his duty to supply intelligence of affairs in Transylvania, Poland, Italy and Germany.
 He served as Essex's secretary in Ireland from 15 April 1599 until 4 September 1599.